Helping each other through difficulties, uniting and cooperating to create a better future——President Xi Jinping’s important speech at the first phase of the 17th G20 Summit leads the direction of global development-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Beijing, November 15.
-Topic: Helping each other to overcome difficulties and unite and cooperate to create a better future——President Xi Jinping’s important speech at the first phase of the 17th G20 Summit leads the direction of global development
+Xinhua News Agency, Beijing, November 15th.
+Title: Helping each other to overcome difficulties and unite and cooperate to create a better future——President Xi Jinping’s important speech at the first phase of the 17th G20 Summit leads the direction of global development

 Xinhua News Agency reporter